 There are some clinics that do not accept insurance; they only accept cash payments; usually they are substantially lower in price.
 I believe it's important to tell you though, most insurances cover only 50% of the actual dentures and pay 70 to 80% per extraction of your teeth; check with your actual plan as this is just the average and it will vary.

 Will I Have to Go Without Teeth for a While?

 I think this is the very first thing we worry about when we think about getting a set of dentures.
-I don't recall ever worrying about it too much because I was in so much pain that I really didn't care as long as it wasn't going to be a long time.
-Going without any teeth for a long period of time and letting my face flap around and look like a skeleton was a concern, of course.
+I don't recall ever worrying about it too much because I was in so much pain, that I really didn't care as long as it wasn't going to be an extended period of time.
+Going without any teeth for a long period of time and letting my face flap around and looking like a skeleton was a concern, of course.